To find a collector near you, enter your zip-code at lamprecycle.org. Read more about what can be recycled below.

 LIMIT 10 PER VISIT – 8’, 4’ or smaller linear fluorescent bulbs, U-tubes, Circular, etc.

 If you have larger quantities of non-CFL bulbs, check with your local municipality or solid waste district for recycling options.
-Businesses who handle larger volumes of bulbs from change-outs or retrofits can contact a local electrical wholesaler who offers bulb recycling to their customers or contact a commercial lamp recycler (a business that collects and recycles mercury, glass and metal components) for disposal.
+Businesses who handle larger volumes of bulbs from change-outs or retrofits can contact a local electrical wholesaler who offers bulb recycling to their customers or a commercial lamp recycler (a business that collects and recycles mercury, glass and metal components) for disposal.
 If it is not possible to use any of the previous disposal options, bulbs should be disposed of through a licensed hazardous waste transporter.